 Falsely feigning ignorance and pretending it didn’t know the car was a rebuilt wreck “illuminates [a used car dealer’s] culpability” thus justifying an enhanced punitive damage award.
 Crowder, 148 Ill.
 App.
 3d at 317; Totz, 236 Ill.
 App.
 3d at 904 (“a cursory inspection would have revealed to one experienced in the automobile business that the Accord had been extensively damaged in an accident.
 The trial judge could reasonably have concluded that Buonauro was aware of this fact at the time he and Delvin sold the car to the Totzes despite his denial.”)
 Evidence of recidivist conduct such as car or RV dealer with a history of defrauding many consumers would justify a larger punitive damages award.
 BMW of North America v.
 Gore, 517 U.S 559, 576-577 (1996) (“Our holdings that a recidivist may be punished more severely than a first offender recognize that repeated misconduct is more reprehensible than an individual instance of malfeasance.); Tully v.
 McLean, 409 Ill.
 App.
 3d 659, 676 (1st Dist.
 2011); O’Neill v.
 Gallant Ins.
 Co., 329 IllApp3d 1166, 1182 (5th Dist.
 2002).

 The attorneys at Lubin Austermuehle have over thirty years of experience prosecuting RV and auto fraud claims.
 We are knowledgeable regarding the changes and complexities RV and autofraud law.
 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago, Elmhurst and Wilmette, Illinois, we have successfully litigated consumer fraud and certified used RV, boat and car fraud cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.